 - Lily Gladstone in "Certain Women."

 "Uh-oh, hold on Fritz, that's a lot of salt," she interjects, noting that she's about to cross some big levee.
-I'm listening closely for background noises now, imagining a perilous scene and wondering if this call is too distracting.
-It all reminds me of another essential ingredient of her filmmaking: a masterful use of sound.
+I'm listening closely for background noises now, imagining a perilous drop and wondering if this call is distracting.
+Which only reminds me of another essential ingredient of her work: a masterful use of sound.

-As a film teacher, Reichardt uses an exercise where students watch films without the picture, trying to construct the narrative using only sound.
+As a film teacher, Reichardt says she uses an exercise where students watch films without the picture, trying to construct the narrative using only sound.

 "The sound design comes in early when you're location scouting.
 So trying to figure out the sounds of a place and how you can work them in to create tension, or open up a space that you don't want to open up visually," she explains.
 "As soon as I start — you have time to sit in places and think about how you make a space work.
 You can get stuck on that for a while."